dav-par/eng114_DevOps/Documentation/docs/vpc_task.md

 ## Finishing db set up
 - go to your db security groups
 - change the access ip to your app ip 10.0.5.251/32

-## Route table
-- private subnet
-    - This isn't needed and ensures your db doesn't connect to the internet
-- public subnet
-    - click route tables in the VPC panel
-    - create route
-    - follow naming convention
-    - select your vc
-    - subnet associations
-        - associate with your subnet
-    - edit routes - attaching internet gateway, you may already have done this
-    - first route
-        destination 10.0.0.0/16
-        target local
-    - second route
-        - destination 0.0.0.0/0
-        - target is your internet gateway